lightning/bolts/02-peer-protocol.md

     - MUST reject the channel.
   - if `channel_type` is set, and `channel_type` was set in `open_channel`, and they are not equal types:
     - MUST reject the channel.
+  - if `option_channel_type` was negotiated but the message doesn't include a `channel_type`:
+    - MAY reject the channel.

 Other fields have the same requirements as their counterparts in `open_channel`.